 As a contract geek, however, the most fascinating part of the book was the story of The Zong, an episode that surely must stand as the most hideous example of perverse incentives in the history of contract drafting.

 The case is Gregson v Gilbert (1783) 3 Doug 232, 99 ER 629, EngR 85 (22 May 1783) (pdf).
 It related to a claim against an insurer for the value of cargo thrown overboard from The Zong as a matter of necessity to survive an emergency.
 The claim succeeded at first instance, but on appeal, Lord Mansfield and Willis and Buller JJ ordered a retrial on the grounds that the evidence as adduced was unsatisfactory.
 So far, so ordinary.
-What makes this case extraordinary is that the ship’s cargo consisted of slaves, and the emergency consisted of a lack of water for them to drink when the ship’s captain’s navigation skills failed him and he missed landfall in Jamaica.
+What makes this case extraordinary is that the ship’s cargo consisted of slaves, and the emergency consisted of a lack of water for them to drink when the ship’s captain’s navigation skills failed him and he missed landfall in Jamaica (it is voyage 84106 on the Trans-Atlantic Slave Trade Database).
 Nate concludes:

 All and all, it is perhaps the worst contract that I have ever read about.
 By covering the cost of dead slaves in some circumstances, the insurance created an incentive for slavers to kill off their “cargo” when doing so would result in an insurance recovery that exceeded their returns from sale of the slaves.